elad-bar/ha-edgeos/README.md

 Log level | Drop-down | + | Default | Changes component's log level (more details below)
 Log incoming messages | Check-box | + | Unchecked | Whether to log as DEBUG incoming web-socket messages or not

-###### Drop-downs work-around
-As workaround for UI not allowing submitting the form without all fields with values, First option in each drop-down is NONE, as long as this option is checked, it will not allow checking other items

 ###### Log Level's drop-down
 New feature to set the log level for the component without need to set log_level in `customization:` and restart or call manually `logger.set_level` and loose it after restart.